CamilaNieto-Centennial/CamilaNieto-Centennial/README.md

 <!--
 **CamilaNieto-Centennial/CamilaNieto-Centennial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm currently studying at Centennial College on Software Enginnering Technician course.
+I am a graduate of Centennial College(Toronto, Canada) in the program of Software Engineering Technician.
 I love the role of UX/UI designer or Front End Developer on a Web Application.
 Additionally I hope to be a Full Stack developer one day.
 Desire to learn new things and perseverance are the words that define me.